adambard/learnxinyminutes-docs/java.html.markdown

 // Import all classes inside of java.lang package import java.security.*;

-// Inside of the learnjava class, is your program's
+// Inside of the LearnJava class, is your program's
 // starting point.
-The main method. public class learnjava
+The main method. public class LearnJava
 {
     //main method
     public static void main (String[] args)